LINKIWI/linkr/README.md

 |`database.password`|The password of the MySQL user for accessing the above database.|
 |`redis.host`|The hostname of the Redis datastore.|
 |`redis.port`|The port of the Redis datastore.|

+## Development

+1. Make sure all dependencies are installed and a database is available locally.
+Follow the same instructions for installation.
+2. At the terminal, run `npm run dev`.
+This will concurrently start the following processes:
+    * `npm run start`: Server process
+    * `npm run build-js`: Javascript build of the frontend application
+    * `npm run build-css`: SCSS build

+## Contributing

+Linkr is open to pull requests for bug fixes and/or new features.
+Please adhere to the following guidelines:

+* Maintain consistent code style with the rest of the codebase.
+* Document new functions, new components, or any non-intuitive logic according to existing documentation conventions.
+* Any changed or added lines should be accompanied with unit tests.
+* Don't drop coverage or introduce regressions.
+CI will help with this.